 3. Have a realistic budget

 Consider the repayments you can manage without impacting your lifestyle and other commitments.
-It is not just the home loan you are budgeting for – you also need to allow for costs such as home and contents insurance, stamp duty, settlement fees and council rates.
+It's not just the home loan you're budgeting for – you also need to allow for costs such as home and contents insurance, stamp duty, settlement fees, and council rates.

 4. Expect the unexpected

-It may also be worthwhile thinking about setting up your own emergency fund.
-Learn more about what it is and how to get starting saving one.
+It may also be worth thinking about setting up your own emergency fund.
+Learn more about what an emergency fund is and how to get starting saving one.

 5. Explore concessions or grants you might be eligible for